DanielTamkin/showup.js/README.md

 # showup.js
-img caption compiler for markdown.
+a simple jQuery plugin to compile img captions for markdown.

 _requires jQuery_